 Have you ever heard the Alanis Morrissette song, Ironic?
 One of the lyrics is about a man who won the lottery and then died the next day.
-While that scenario is certainly bad, there’s an option that’s even worse.
+While that scenario is certainly bad, there’s an even worse option.
 Just imagine convicted criminals winning millions from the lottery!
-Now, that’s what we call infuriating turn of events.
+Now, that’s what we call an infuriating turn of events.

 You may think that the scenario is an exception, but it happens a lot more often than people believe.
 Here are some of the most shocking and bizarre cases of criminals winning the lottery.

 How safe is TheLotter?
 Find out in this TheLotter review